sieben07/aar/README.md

-#One Point Left,
+#One Point Left / activate all robots
- a Jump and Shoot Riddle Game
+*a jump'n'shoot riddle game*

 Shoot: s or spacebar
 Jump: a or up